 If you do end up on global review sites just bear in mind that many ebikes and riders could be commenting and reviewing ebikes that use a different industry standard.
 For example the USA allows the use of throttle only bikes and larger motors (750 watt) so it is not really comparable to what is available in Australia.

-EBikes with hub drive motors tend to be cheaper.
-At the time of writing you can get an excellent range of quality e-bikes for under $3,000.
+EBikes with hub drive motors tend to be cheaper however there are now excellent mid-drive options as well.
+See our range of quality ebikes for under $3,500.Â

-Our European-made ebikes, with high torque mid-drive motors and most of which are made in Germany, start as low as $2,999 and we have high quality hub drive e-bikes from proven manufacturers starting from as low as $1,899.
+Our European-made ebikes, with high torque mid-drive motors and most of which are made in Germany, start from $3,899 and we have high quality hub drive e-bikes from proven manufacturers starting from as low as $1,999.Â

-If you want a mid-range mid-drive ebike then you are looking at up to about $4,000 -$5,000 and for something quite special you are looking upwards of $5,000.
+If you want a "mid-range" mid-drive ebike then you are looking at a bike between about $4,000 - $6,000 and for something quite special you can go as high as $20,000!Â

 Here are the key things that influence different prices between ebikes.